This user guide describes how to seamlessly integrate the Roster Athletics platform with the TimeTronics MacFinish timing system.

-The RosterAgent shares information data between TimeTronics and Roster by using shared PAR files (start lists) and TXT files (results).
-It works if you are using the same computer or you are using a shared file folder between computers (e.g. one computer running Roster/Roster Agent and another computer running TimeTronics).
+The RosterAgent shares information data between TimeTronics and Roster using shared PAR files (start lists) and TXT files (results).
+It works if you are using the same computer or a shared file folder between computers (e.g. one computer running Roster/Roster Agent and another running TimeTronics).

-To start integration you have to select the Input directory (start list updates) for PAR files and Output directory (result files) for TXT files.
+To start integration, you must select the Input directory (start list updates) for PAR files and the Output directory (result files) for TXT files.

-TIP: the input and an output directory should be folders or sub-folders on a drive (e.g., C:) and you should avoid adding the folder directly to your desktop.
+TIP: the input and output directories should be folders or sub-folders on a drive (e.g., C:), and you should avoid adding the folder directly to your desktop.

-You can export all participants or exclude participants with DNS status (e.g., when you already know before the competition that the athlete will not show up, but do not want to remove him/her).
+You can export all participants or exclude participants with DNS and SCR statuses (e.g. when you already know before the competition that the athlete will not show up but do not want to remove him/her).

 2. In the same section below, choose the format that will be used for PAR files.